What is Plantar Fasciitis?

-Plantar fasciitis is a condition where the plantar fascia is pulling on the heel bone and therefore causing inflammation and pain.
+Plantar fasciitis is caused by the plantar fascia pulling on the heel bone and causing inflammation and pain.

-The plantar fascia is connective tissue that acts as a stabilizer and maintains the integrity of the arch of the foot.
+The plantar fascia is connective tissue that acts as a stabilizer and maintains the integrity of the foot's arch.
 It originates at the bottom of the heel bone, is attached to the ball of the foot, and continues forward to insert at the toes.

-Patients complain of severe pain felt in the heel at the hindfoot particularly when they take their first few steps of the day, or after they have been off their feet for a prolonged period of time.
-This can generally be referred to as pain after rest!
+Patients complain of severe pain felt in the heel when they walk after having been off their feet for a while, for example when taking the first few steps after sleeping.
+This pain is commonly referred to as pain after rest!
 One of the main characteristics of plantar fasciitis heel pain is that the pain will subside or go away after walking for short while and then return once you sit down for a period of time.
 This is not true in all cases.
 Often times the pain can be constant but is usually more severe in the mornings or after long periods of not being on your feet.

 Treatment options vary according to symptoms.
 If the pain is caused by over-pronation and continuous torquing of the fascia, an aggressive more rigid orthotic is needed to stop the torquing and stabilize the forefoot.
 If the pain is found in the middle area of the plantar fascia, aggressive rearfoot control is needed and can be found with orthotics.
 Since the problem is the over-pronation, orthotics and footwear that control pronation and arch elongation should be used.
 The average person can expect a 20-25% improvement every 2 weeks until complete recovery, which generally takes 2 to 3 months.